amir2000.nl photography logo

 Exposure: 1/800 sec | ISO: 200 | Aperture: f/2.8 | Focal Length: 200 mm | © amir2000.nl

-Time slows and the ripples wait for impact that has not arrived yet.
+Hands lock and knees rise and time slows while the surface waits for impact that has not arrived yet.

-Clean backflip above the canal with shoulders open and face to the sky, black and white
+Clean backflip above the canal with shoulders open and face to the sky in bright overcast light

 Camera: Canon EOS R5 Mark II | Lens: EF70-200mm f/2.8L IS III USM